cap-js/docs/java/outbox.md

 executed, if the API method internally calls the method `com.sap.cds.services.Service.emit(EventContext)`.

 ::: warning _❗ Warning_
-All calls to `run` methods of a service that implements the interface `com.sap.cds.services.cds.CqnService` return null since they are executed asynchronously.
+All calls to `CqnService.run` methods will return null since they are executed asynchronously.
 :::

-A service wrapped by an outbox can be unboxed by calling the API `OutboxService.unboxed(Service)`; method calls to the unboxed service are executed synchronously without storing the event in an outbox.
+A service wrapped by an outbox can be unboxed by calling the API `OutboxService.unboxed(Service)`.
+Method calls to the unboxed service are executed synchronously without storing the event in an outbox.

 ::: tip